bnb-chain/greenfield-docs/docs/guide/getting-started/interact-with-greenfield.md

 If the object name has not been set, the command will use the file name as object name.
 After the command is executed, it will send createObject txn to the chain and uploads the payload of the object to the storage provider.
 The command will return the uploading info after the object have been sealed.

-(2) download object
+(2) Download Object

-The user can download the object into the local file by the "object get" command.
-The following command example downloads 'testobject' from 'testbucket' to the local 'file-path' and prints the length of the downloaded file.
+The user can download the object into the local file by the `object get` command.
+The following command example downloads `testobject` from 'testbucket' to the local `file-path` and prints the length of the downloaded file.
 The filepath can be a specific file path, a directory path, or not set at all.
 If the file-path is not set, the command will download the content to a file with the same name as the object name in the current directory.

 ```shell